 In order to be eligible for the Instant Asset Write-off benefit, assets must meet certain eligibility criteria:

 - The entire cost of the asset must be less than $150,000 (from 12 March 2020) or $30,000 (before 12 March 2020), not just the business-use portion, and inclusive of GST.

 - The asset purchased must be first used or installed and ready to use in the income year you're claiming it in.

 How to Apply for the Instant Asset Write-off?

-The incentive is only on the table from 12 March 2020 until 30 June 2020 as part of the Federal Government’s coronavirus stimulus package, so it’s best to start the application process sooner rather than later.
+The incentive is on the table from 12 March 2020 until 31 December 2020 as part of the Federal Government’s coronavirus stimulus package, but it’s best to start the application process sooner rather than later.

 To claim the Instant Asset Write-off, you need to make the purchase and use the asset for your business in the same year that you claim the deduction.
 The instant asset write-off is generally claimed back via your business tax return.

 Note that while the asset can be new or used, there are a small number of assets that are excluded.
 In addition, if you purchase a car for your business, the Instant Asset Write-off is limited to the business portion of the car limit of $57,581 for the 2019–20 income tax year.
 You cannot claim the excess cost of the car under any other depreciation rules.